mathworks-ref-arch/matlab-dockerfile/README.md

 ```

 ## Run the Container
-If you did not provide the license server information while building the image, then you must provide it when running the container.
-Set this environment variable `MLM_LICENSE_FILE` using the `-e` flag with the  network license manager's location as `port@hostname`.
+If you did not provide the license server information when building the image, then provide it when running the container.
+Set the environment variable `MLM_LICENSE_FILE` using the `-e` flag, with the  network license manager's location in the format `port@hostname`.

 ```bash
 # Start MATLAB, print version information, and exit:
 docker run --init --rm -e MLM_LICENSE_FILE=27000@MyServerName matlab:r2023a -batch ver
 ```

-You can run the container **without** specifying `MLM_LICENSE_FILE`, if you provided the license server information when building the image, as shown in the examples below.
+You can run the container **without** specifying `MLM_LICENSE_FILE` if you provided the license server information when building the image, as shown in the examples below.

 ### Run MATLAB in an Interactive Command Prompt
 To start the container and run MATLAB in an interactive command prompt, execute: